NeuralAnnot: Neural Annotator for 3D Human Mesh Training Sets: Running SMPLify-X on 3D joint coordinates

-As original SMPLify-X does not consider 3D pose during the optimization, we modified it to consider 3D pose for 3D pseudo-GTs of Human3.6M~\cite{ionescu2014human3}, MPI-INF-3DHP~\cite{mehta2017monocular}, and InterHand2.6M~\cite{moon2020interhand2}, which provide GT 3D poses.
-The modified SMPLify-X optimizes 3D human model (\textit{i.e.}, one of SMPL~\cite{loper2015smpl}, MANO~\cite{romero2017embodied}, FLAME~\cite{li2017learning}, and SMPL-X~\cite{pavlakos2019expressive}) to 3D camera-centered coordinates of human joints.
+As original SMPLify-X does not consider 3D joint coordinates during the optimization, we modified it to consider 3D joint coordinates for 3D pseudo-GTs of Human3.6M~\cite{ionescu2014human3}, MPI-INF-3DHP~\cite{mehta2017monocular}, and InterHand2.6M~\cite{moon2020interhand2}, which provide GT 3D joint coordinates.
 To this end, we made two modifications.

-\textbf{Camera initialization.} The original SMPLify-X uses fixed intrinsic camera parameters (\textit{i.e.}, focal lengths and principal points) and initializes a 3D translation vector based on 2D target joint positions.
-The obtained 3D translation vector is used to project 3D joint coordinates from a fit to the 2D space using a perspective projection.
-On the other hand, the target is 3D in this case, not 2D; therefore, we discard the intrinsics and the 3D translation vector.
-Instead, we initialize extrinsic camera parameters $R$ and $t$ using hip and shoulder 3D joint coordinates by performing SVD. $R$ and $t$ represent a 3D rotation matrix and 3D translation vector, respectively, from a human model coordinate system to a dataset coordinate system.
-We chose the hip and shoulder joints as they can roughly decide the 3D global rotations of human body, while end-point joints (\textit{e.g.}, wrists and ankles) cannot.
+\textbf{Camera initialization.} We initialize extrinsic camera parameters $R$ and $t$ using hip and shoulder 3D joint coordinates by performing SVD.
+For the 3D pseudo-GTs of hands, we use five hand joints, which include the wrist, index root, middle root, ring root, and pinky root. $R$ and $t$ represent a 3D rotation matrix and 3D translation vector, respectively, from a human model coordinate system to a dataset coordinate system.
+We chose the hip and shoulder joints or the five hand joints as they can roughly decide the 3D global rotations of the human body or hands, respectively, while end-point joints (\textit{e.g.}, wrists and ankles for the body and fingertips for the hands) cannot.

-\textbf{3D data term.} We changed the 2D pose-based data term of SMPLify-X to the 3D pose-based term, which calculates a distance between the GT 3D pose of Human3.6M and 3D joint coordinates from a fit.
-We use a Geman-McClure error function~\cite{geman1987statistical} for the distance used in the 2D pose-based data term of the original SMPLify-X. We tried several other distances, such as $L1$ and $L2$, and found that Geman-McClure error function~\cite{geman1987statistical} and $L1$ work the best.
+\textbf{3D data term.} We changed the 2D data term of SMPLify-X to the 3D data term, which calculates a distance between the GT 3D joint coordinates and 3D joint coordinates from a mesh.
+The 3D joint coordinates from a mesh are obtained by a joint regression matrix, defined in human models.
+We use a Geman-McClure error function~\cite{geman1987statistical} for the distance used in the 2D data term of the original SMPLify-X. We tried several other distances, such as $L1$ and $L2$, and found that Geman-McClure error function~\cite{geman1987statistical} and $L1$ work the best.
 The distance is calculated in a meter scale, and we set the weight of the data term to $10^6$, which works the best.
-The 3D joint coordinates from a fit are obtained by multiplying a joint regression matrix of Human3.6M to a mesh.
-The matrix defines a linear relationship between a SMPL mesh and Human3.6M 17 joints, and we used a released matrix of Bogo~\etal~\cite{bogo2016keep}.